PredixDev/predix-seed/tutorials/USERAUTH.md

 app.use(express.static(path.join(__dirname, process.env['base-dir'] ? process.env['base-dir'] : '../dist')));
 ```

-2. In the same file insert this code block inside the *if(uaaIsConfigured) {...}* block, as the last route definition:
+2. In the same file insert this code inside the *if(uaaIsConfigured) {...}* block, as the last route definition:

 ```
   app.get('/', passport.authenticate('main', {